 Hello and welcome to Class 11 and 12!
 We are a cohort of brilliant and hardworking Year 5 children and our teachers are called Mrs Cassidy (Class 12) and Miss Groves (Class 11).
-Class 11 will have Mrs Baker on a Wednesday afternoon whilst Class 12 with continue having Mrs Beri on a Friday.
+Class 11 will have Mrs Baker on a Wednesday afternoon whilst Class 12 are taught by Mrs Baggley on a Friday.

 Times Table Rockstars

 We are continuing to play Times Table Rockstars at the beginning of every Maths lesson and are really improving our speed at answering times-table questions.
 We are also playing the games at home.
 Our teacher can see who has the most coins and the quickest time.
 We can play it on a tablet, phone or computer.

 We have been learning about life cycles and comparing the life cycle of birds, amphibians, insects and mammals.
 We have looked at different animals from each group and observed how they live, grow and reproduce.
 We have studied the animals that live on our school site.

 Mr Shaw delivered an interactive rock classification lesson in Class 11 which links to our volcano topic.
 He bought in a range of volcanic rocks and we had to decide what type of rock they were using classification charts.

 Our Topic has been about Volcanoes and we have been exploring the question ‘How do volcanoes affect the lives of people on Hiemaey?’.
 We have learnt all about Iceland and the distribution of volcanoes around the world.
 This enquiry has supported us to understand some of the key physical processes that shape the Earth, and to also recognise and evaluate the interaction of people with these physical processes.
 We have been able to appreciate how environments can change over time and how this might bring advantages and challenges to the people who live or work in this environment.